May 6th 2019 10am - 4pm

 Have a look at the latest news page to see how this year's Fayre went.

-Our annual May Fayre is taking place on Monday 1st May and is the place to be this May Day holiday.
-Our usually peaceful and picturesque village is transformed into a lively whirl of activity with a thriving street market, children's fairground rides and family games ( including the famous Braunston Duck Racing ), a craft market in the church, classic cars on the village green, bouncy castle, tombola and raffle, and includes the crowning of the May Queen followed by maypole dancing.
+Our annual May Fayre is taking place on Monday 6th May and is the place to be this May Day holiday.
+As has become traditional, our usually peaceful and picturesque village will be transformed into a lively whirl of activity with a thriving street market, children's fairground rides, family games, a craft market in the church, classic cars on the village green, games and bouncy castle outside the Village Hall.

 At 3pm in the afternoon the May Queen is crowned at a ceremony which concludes with traditional dancing around the May Pole by the local children.

 All money raised at the May Fayre goes back into the local community, split between the upkeep of the village hall, the church, and a local charity which is nominated each year.
-This year's nominated charity is Dove Cottage, Rutland's new day hospice facility located between Braunston and Ridlington.
+This year we have again chosen Dove Cottage, Rutland's day hospice facility located between Braunston and Ridlington, as our local charity

-Parking is available at the west end of the village (Knossington Road) for just £1 all day, and free disabled parking is available in the village.
+As in previous years, the main streets will be coned off and parking will be available at the west end of the village (Knossington Road) for just £1 all day.
+Free disabled parking is available in the village.
 Just follow the signs.

-And of course, the organisers are always looking for volunteers to help out on the day.
-If you would like to spare an hour or two to help the day go smoothly, then get in touch .
-Whatever your skills, we have something for you; baking cakes, helping with the car park, putting up posters, running the skittles, serving teas, rescuing the ducks and so much more.
+We are, of course, always looking for volunteers to help make the day a success.
+If you're in the village and would like to help out, either in the pre-fayre organisation, or on the day itself, please get in touch .
+It's a great way to meet people and get involved in village life.
+Whatever your skills, we have something for you; baking cakes, drumming up raffle prizes, helping with the car park, putting up posters, running the skittles, serving teas, rescuing the ducks and so much more.